-Neskowin Regional Sanitary Authority's management is responsible for the preparation and fair presentation of these financial statements in accordance with the modified cash basis of accounting described in Note I-C; this includes determining that the modified cash basis of accounting is an acceptable basis for the preparation of the financial statements in the circumstances.
+Neskowin Regional Sanitary Authority's management is responsible for the preparation and fair presentation of the financial statements in accordance with the modified cash basis of accounting described in Note I-C; this includes determining that the modified cash basis of accounting is an acceptable basis for the preparation of the financial statements in the circumstances.
 Management is also responsible for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.

-920 Elm Street SW • P.O.
-Box 605 • Albany, Oregon 97321 (541) 926-5543 • (541) 967-9460 fax In preparing the financial statements, management is required to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about Neskowin Regional Sanitary Authority's ability to continue as a going concern for twelve months beyond the financial statement date, including any currently known information that may raise substantial doubt shortly thereafter.
+In preparing the financial statements, management is required to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about Neskowin Regional Sanitary Authority's ability to continue as a going concern for twelve months beyond the financial statement date, including any currently known information that may raise substantial doubt shortly thereafter.